The Ultimate 3-Week New Zealand Road Trip Itinerary

-How to Get Around New Zealand in Three Weeks
+How to Get Around New Zealand in 3 Weeks

-- Rent a car or campervan: The itinerary below begins in Auckland and ends in Christchurch.
-Because of this, we recommend searching for a car rental company with no or low one-way fees.
-Get started with planning your vehicle rental in New Zealand with Guide to Renting a Car and The Guide to Renting a Campervan in New Zealand.
+The itinerary below begins in Auckland and ends in Christchurch.
+Because of this, we recommend searching for a car rental company with a low (or no) one-way fee.
+Get started with planning your vehicle rental in New Zealand with The Guide to Renting a Car and The Guide to Renting a Campervan in New Zealand.

-- National Bus (InterCity): By far the cheapest option for getting around New Zealand is by coach.
-Get one of these bus travel passes to hit all of the destinations listed below.
-For more information, see our complete guide to travelling by bus.
+By far the cheapest option for getting around New Zealand is by coach.
+Get one of the InterCity bus passes to hit all of the destinations listed below.
+For more information, see How to Travel by Bus in New Zealand.

-- Take a hop-on hop-off bus tour: A hop-on hop-off bus is a flexible bus tour where you can hop off the bus at any point on the route and jump back on the bus at a later date.
-There are three hop-on hop-off bus companies in New Zealand, where their national bus passes have a minimum travel time of around 20 days: Kiwi Experience (check them out on Viator and Tripadvisor), Stray and Flying Kiwi.
-Find out more about them in What is a Hop-On Hop-Off Bus?
+A hop-on hop-off bus is a flexible bus tour where you can hop off the bus at any point on the route and jump back on the bus at a later date.
+There are a few hop-on hop-off bus companies in New Zealand that offer national bus passes with a minimum travel time of around 20 days, which you can discover for yourself in Hop-On Hop-Off Buses in New Zealand: Complete Guide + How Do They Work.

-- Take an escorted bus tour: All the logistics are done out for you, so all you need to do is enjoy.
-The following tour companies offer 21-22-day tours around New Zealand following a similar itinerary to what is featured below: Flying Kiwi, Intrepid Travel, Kiwi Experience, G Adventures, AAT Kings, Monograms and Stray Travel.
-Find out more in The Best National Bus Tours in New Zealand.
+All the logistics are sorted out for you, so all you need to do is enjoy.
+There are a number of bus tour companies offering 21-day tours around New Zealand following a similar itinerary to what is featured below, yet including accommodation, some meals and some activities.
+Check them out in The Best 20+ Days Tours of New Zealand.